draialexis/Y2_webserver/README.md

 # TP Web-Serveur

-The back-end of a colored sticker dot app.
-Enjoy.
+The back-end of a colored sticker dot management app.

+## Java version

-We're using Java 11 here, for compatibility reasons
+We're using Java 11 here, for compatibility reasons.
+It seems that the sweetspot is between 8 and 11 with the current settings - more research and tuning would be required in order to clear this up.

-## Running the app
+## Running the app (UNIX system)
 `cd starter-master`

 `./gradlew run`

-then enter `https://localhost:8081/` in a browser
+then enter `https://localhost:8081/` in a browser .

 ## Project instructions